nabe33/zkVC/README.md

-# Digital Identity -> Trust system: zkVC
+# zkVC: digital identity system to show trust

+## Note
+This project was developed quickly for a hackathon, so the code has not been sufficiently rewritten or debugged.
+Improvements will be made in the future.

 ## Global Scope

-As written in [“Solving Web2 SNS Issues with Web3,”](https://note.com/nabe33/n/n2541b68c26ef) I, as a researcher, designer, and builder, am interested in resolving current SNS issues such as fake news, believing that “**digital identity**” is key.
+As written in [“Solving Web2 SNS Issues with Web3,”](https://note.com/nabe33/n/n2541b68c26ef) I, as a researcher, designer, and builder, am interested in resolving current SNS (Social Network Services) issues such as fake news, believing that “**digital identity**” is key.
 The crucial themes are how to control the identity of information publishers in digital worlds like SNS and demonstrate their **trust**.

-In the real world, we can (to a significant degree) judge whether someone is trustworthy based on whether they are a friend, an acquaintance, or a member of a certain organization.
-However, in the digital world of cyberspace, it is difficult to assess reliability because we often cannot identify who posted the information, and fake accounts even exist.
+In the real world, we can (to a significant degree) judge whether someone is trustworthy based on whether they are a friend, an acquaintance, or a member of a particular organization.
+However, in the digital world of cyberspace, it is difficult to assess reliability/trust because we often cannot identify who posted the information, and fake accounts even exist.

 ## Description of the current system

 The above theme is a huge issue.
 I, therefore, concentrate on the little specific project at this development.
-I developed a system that shows someone’s trust by showing their DID (Decentralized Identity) and VCs (verifiable Credentials).
+I developed a system that shows someone’s trust by showing their DID (Decentralized Identifier) and VCs (Verifiable Credentials).

 The system also verifies that the DID owner is 20 years of age or older using ZKP.
-Birthday recorded in driver’s license VC is a private input and Zk-proof the claim using Circom and SnarkJS (Plonk).
+The birthday recorded in the driver’s license VC is a private input, and ZK will prove the claim using Circom and SnarkJS (Plonk).
 By implementing this function, the system protects the privacy of VC.

-The current development is a simple application, but I want to continue to develop the system that shows someone’s trust by showing DID and VCs, their Web2 activities and Web3 activities, and their social network.
+The current development is a simple application, but I want to continue developing the system that shows someone’s trust by showing DID and VCs, their Web2 and Web3 activities, and their social network.

 Thus, the developed system, **zkVC**, is a part of a digital identity system that shows trust with privacy protection.

 ## Development process of the system